cyberjj999/tech-with-tim-llm-agents-tutorial/readme.md

 ## Project Breakdown

-Using Ollama and Llamaindex to create AI agent to create code based on API documentations.
+Using Ollama and Llamaindex to create AI agent to write Python code based on API documentations.